AMNS/Nightingale/README.md

 NB: The same logging information will appear in system.log even when a normal (non-debug) build of Nightingale is run in the standard way, via opening the icon in the Finder.

+NB2: You can run Nightingale inside Xcode 2.x in the obvious way from the Build menu.
+But with Xcode 3.x, that doesn't seem to work!